spryker/spryker-docs/docs/scos/dev/module-migration-guides/migration-guide-productpackagingunitstorage.md

 {% endinfo_block %}

-## Upgrading from Version 1.* to Version  2.*
+## Upgrading from version 1.* to version  2.*

-The only one major change of **ProductPackagingUnitStorage 2.x.x** is adding dependency to `spryker/product-measurement-unit-storage:^1.0.0` which requires DB changes.
+The only one major change of `ProductPackagingUnitStorage` 2.x.x is adding dependency to `spryker/product-measurement-unit-storage:^1.0.0` which requires DB changes.

+*Estimated migration time: ~1h.*

 To perform the migration, follow the steps: